-The gutted and vacant historic structures built into the densely vegetated slopes above the entry road into Fort Williams Park provide the first hint of the Park’s rich and mysterious layering of culture, geology and ecology.
-The 30 foot change in elevation within this site is broken by outcrops of ledge and glacial till, and a rich variety of desirable plant species struggle to survive under expanding veils of invasive vines, shrubs and trees.
+The gutted and vacant historic structures built into the densely vegetated slopes above the entry road into Fort Williams Park provide the first hint of the Park’s rich and mysterious layering of culture, ecology and geology.
+The 30 foot change in elevation within this site is broken by outcrops of ledge and glacial till, and a rich variety of native plant species struggle to survive under expanding veils of invasive vines, shrubs and trees.
 At the intersection of these natural features are numerous early-20th century remnants of the Park’s military past.

-Objectives for the Woodland Garden are to suppress invasive plants and foster conditions that support existing beneficial plants, and to create a trail network to connect existing cross-sight walkways and historic relics for exploration of this fascinating woodland.
+Objectives for the Woodland Garden are to reduce invasive plant cover and foster conditions that support existing beneficial plants, and to create a trail network to connect existing cross-sight walkways and historic relics for exploration of this fascinating woodland.